barricadeio/circle-docker/README.md

 A helper for building with Docker on CircleCI.

+Once set up, this will cache builds, tag them with branch and build details, and push them to a registry.

+You end with with builds like `myapp:latest-master` for the latest rolling build and `myapp:master-42` for a specific Circle CI build number.

 ## Setup

 Your CircleCI project environment should be configured with these environment